 STEP 1: SET UP

-Place a filter into the filter holder and screw it into place on your Aeropress.
+Place a filter into the filter cap and screw onto your Aeropress.
 Place the Aeropress on your vessel of choice.
 A mason jar or mug works well.

 STEP 2: RINSE

-Heat water to 80c.
-If you don't have the ability to measure your water, bring it to a simmer in a kettle and and let it cool for a minute.
-Fill the Aeropress half way to rinse the filter and pre-heat the vessel.
+Heat water to 90c.
+If you can’t measure your temperature, bring it to a simmer in a kettle and let it cool for a minute.

 STEP 3: ADD COFFEE

-Grind your 22g of filter roast coffee and throw it into the Aeropress.
+Grind your 15g of filter roast coffee and dispense it into the Aeropress.
+We use a grind setting between espresso and filter.

 STEP 4: BLOOM

 Fill about 50g of water onto of your grounds to begin the bloom process.
 Fresh coffee should get about 30 seconds of bloom.
-At 30 seconds, pour the rest of the water in and pop the plunger on.
+At 30 seconds, pour the rest of the water in and pop the plunger on to trap the heat.

 STEP 5: PLUNGE

 At 1:45 Start plunging.
 Aim to finishing plunging at 2minutes.
-We recommending stopping as soon you hear the ‘Hiss’ sound or just before it’s about to start.
+We recommend stopping as soon you hear the ‘hiss’ sound of all the air being forced out of the brewer.

 WAIT AND ENJOY